 - Both Burford Road and Kings Road site are accessible to children with physical disability via ramps, clear colour coding and signage. - The school is constantly reviewing accessibility with the Occupational Therapy Service and other professionals.
-We welcome their advice and feedback and make every reasonable adjustment suggested. - All classrooms are accessible for children with disabilities - Where applicable classrooms have a small sensory tent. - We ensure that equipment used is accessible to all children regardless of their needs. - The school has staff trained to support pupils with a range of needs. - The specialised provisions provide space for the identified needs for children with these difficulties e.g. workstations for children with ASD.
+We welcome their advice and feedback and make every reasonable adjustment suggested.

+All classrooms are accessible for children with disabilities

+Where applicable classrooms have a small sensory tent.

+We ensure that equipment used is accessible to all children regardless of their needs.

+The school has staff trained to support pupils with a range of needs.

+The specialised provisions provide space for the identified needs for children with these difficulties e.g. workstations for children with ASD.

-If you have a specific concern, please make contact with the Inclusion Team: contact telephone number 01386 442047 Ext 216.
+If you have a specific concern, please make contact with the Inclusion Team via the school office.